International Psychoanalytic University Berlin

-International Psychoanalytic University Berlin (IPU) is a private non-profit university in Berlin, Germany.
-It was founded in 2009 by the "Gesellschaft zur Förderung der universitären Psychoanalyse mbH" (Limited Liability Society to Promote University Psychoanalysis), initiated by Christa Rohde-Dachser and Jürgen Körner.
+International Psychoanalytic University Berlin (IPU Berlin or IPU) is a private non-profit university in Berlin, Germany.
+The university is administered by International Psychoanalytic University Berlin gGmbH, whose sole shareholder is currently the Foundation to Promote University Psychoanalysis.
+This foundation was established by Christa Rohde-Dachser.
+The founding president of the IPU Berlin is Jürgen Körner.

 IPU Berlin has been state-recognized and was awarded its institutional accreditation by the German Council of Science and Humanities in November 2014.

 History

-The International Psychoanalytic University (IPU) Berlin was founded in 2009 with the aim of restoring psychoanalysis as a central discipline within psychology and social sciences.
-Initiated by Christa Rohde-Dachser and Jürgen Körner, the university was established by the "Gesellschaft zur Förderung der universitären Psychoanalyse mbH" (Limited Liability Society to Promote University Psychoanalysis).
-Unlike many traditional psychology programs in Germany, which increasingly focused on empirical and cognitive-behavioral approaches, IPU sought to create an academic environment where psychoanalytic theory and practice could be rigorously studied, researched, and applied in contemporary psychological and social contexts.
+The International Psychoanalytic University Berlin was founded in 2009 with the aim of restoring psychoanalysis as a central discipline within psychology and social sciences.
+Initiated by Christa Rohde-Dachser and Jürgen Körner, the university was established by the "Gesellschaft zur Förderung der universitären Psychoanalyse mbH" (Limited Liability Society to Promote University Psychoanalysis) which was later renamed to "International Psychoanalytic University Berlin gGmbH".
 The university officially began its teaching and research activities in the autumn of 2009, initially launching with a master's program in clinical psychology.
 Over the years, IPU Berlin has expanded its academic portfolio to include undergraduate, graduate, and doctoral programs, emphasizing interdisciplinary connections between psychoanalysis, psychology, cultural studies, and the social sciences.

 Study Programs

-The International Psychoanalytic University (IPU) Berlin offers a diverse array of study programs that integrate psychoanalytic principles with various disciplines.
+The International Psychoanalytic University Berlin offers a diverse array of study programs that integrate psychoanalytic principles with various disciplines.
 These programs are designed to provide both theoretical knowledge and practical application, catering to a wide range of academic and professional interests.